-In many wireless microphone applications, even small signal dropouts are unacceptable.
-Multipath fading typically causes dropouts, rather than weak signal strength caused by too great an operating distance.
+In most wireless microphone applications, even small signal dropouts are unacceptable.
+Multi-path fading typically causes dropouts, rather than weak signal strength caused by too great an operating distance.
 One method to reduce the likelihood of dropouts is to use a diversity receiver with two antennas.
 While it is common practice to connect two physically separated antennas to these inputs, there are other antenna designs that achieve the same goal of reducing dropouts.
-One such antenna design is the Diversity Fin antenna.
-This white paper will explain how the Diversity Fin antenna works and what benefits it has over traditional wireless microphone antenna systems.